peggins/peggins/README.md

 - Redux
 - MotionUI

-I recently built my first web application with Elm, Notea — an notepad online., which I really enjoyed working on ([read more about it here](https://medium.com/@joao.marconl/how-i-built-an-online-notepad-with-elm-and-why-it-was-a-great-decision-f17b360805ae)).
+I recently built my first web application with Elm, Notea — an notepad online., which I really enjoyed working on ([read more](https://medium.com/@joao.marconl/how-i-built-an-online-notepad-with-elm-and-why-it-was-a-great-decision-f17b360805ae)).
 <!--
 **peggins/peggins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.